ANIMAL FACTS - Giraffe

 Next time you're visiting the Africa exhibit, keep your eye out for Penny by looking for a butterfly-shaped pattern on her chest - and don't forget to look out for her beautiful daughter Gigi who will often be hanging out with her sisters Ellie and Scarlet.

-Rosie arrived at Australia Zoo from Monarto Zoo in 2009, joining Penny and Forrest as one of our founder animals.
+Rosie arrived at Australia Zoo from Monarto Zoo in 2009, joining Penny and Forest as one of our founder animals.

 Rosie is a very confident, outgoing giraffe and is often leading the way into new and different situations.
 Rosie's favourite thing by far is food - she LOVES her food and often seems to inhale things like carrots rather than chewing first!